TritonDataCenter/statemap/README.md

 - `host`: The host on which the data was gathered.

-- `data`: If present, the ```data``` member must be an array of objects that contain the statemap data.
-If absent, the data will be assumed to be present in concatenated JSON in which each payload represents a datum.

 #### Data

-The data for a statemap may appear either as the `data` member in a metadata payload (in which case it is as an array of data) or as concatenated JSON (in which case each JSON payload is a datum).
+The data for a statemap is provided following the metadata as concatenated JSON (that is, each JSON payload is a datum).
 Each datum is a JSON object that must contain the following members:

 - `entity`: The name of the entity.

 - `time`: The time of the datum, expressed as a nanosecond offset from the `start` member present in the metadata.

+- `state`: The value of the state that begins at the time of the datum.

 ## Rendering